RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Datasheet/README.md

 ### Hardware

 The hardware specification is categorized into three parts.
-It discusses the interfacing, pinouts, and its corresponding functions and diagrams of the board.
+It discusses the interfacing, pinouts, and their corresponding functions and diagrams of the board.
 It also covers the LoRaWAN frequency parameters necessary for the device setup.

 #### Pin Definition